Plandroid Help Documentation

 Using Favourites

 You can place parts or even whole sub-types in the Favourites catalog item (marked with a yellow star) by using the context menu item Add to Favourites.
 This allows you to put the parts you use most often in a place where you can find them quickly.
+You can even create your own sub-types within the Favourites so you can organise your favourite groups however you wish.

 The Parts catalog tab showing favourites